Getting a Police Report Amended

-Every police department handles accident reports slightly differently, so you should always reach out via their non-emergency number to ask about the best way to handle changes.
+Every police department handles accident reports slightly differently.
+Because of this, you should always reach out via their non-emergency number to ask how to amend a police report.
 Be ready to show evidence of your claims in order to successfully have the report amended.
-Remember to be polite and to act quickly: police may have written up dozens of reports in the last week or two, so be respectful of their time.
+Remember to be polite and to act quickly.

 Legal Help for Accident Victims

-If you have spotted errors on your accident report and need help making necessary changes, consider reaching out to a local car accident attorney.
+If you need help making necessary changes, consider reaching out to a local car accident attorney.
 They can assist you with finding evidence to disprove the error and get the police to cooperate with your request.
-Lawsuit Info Center can connect you with an experienced, knowledgeable attorney in your area today.
+We can connect you with an experienced, knowledgeable attorney in your area today.

-Our free service helps those who have been hurt in car accidents all over the country.
-We can give you insight into how much your claim could be worth, which lawyers in your area could help and what steps you should take next to protect your best interests.
+Our free service helps those who have been hurt in car accidents to understand their legal rights, and when needed help to file a car accident claim and get the compensation they deserve.
+We can give you insight into how much your claim could be worth, and offer professional help.
 Reach out today to seek the justice you deserve in the wake of an accident.

 It is possible to change an accident report if there are mistakes present within the report.
 You can provide the officer who made the initial report with a letter requesting an amendment with factual evidence of what mistakes were made and how they should be fixed.
 The officer can then make the changes needed by simply attaching an addendum to the report and clarify the error.
 In the event that there are factual errors such as the wrong license plate or color of the car, this can be easily proven and fixed.
 On the other hand, if you are looking to make adjustments to subjective details, it will be difficult to get consent from the officer to change the report.